h2oai/wave/website/docs/tour.md

 ## Wrapping up

-In this section, we started the Q server and then launched `tour.py` to experience the tour.
+In this section, we started the Wave server and then launched `tour.py` to experience the tour.
 In general, this is how you'd typically launch any app, including your own.
 There is nothing special about `tour.py`.
 In fact, to run any example, all you need to do is repeat the steps above in a new terminal window.
 For example, to run `todo.py`, simply run:

 ```shell
 cd $HOME/q